 Oaks are an essential part of whiskey making, and an essential part of Illinois nature, too.
-Arboretum experts will fill you in on all things oak during a 45-minute guided hike through the Oak Collection.
+Arboretum experts will fill you in on all-things-oak during a 45-minute guided hike through the Oak Collection.
 Learn how to identify types of oaks, why they’re an important part of the local woodlands, and why they’re so good for the barrels used to produce whiskey.

-This program meets on-site at the Arboretum.
+This program meets in person at the Arboretum.

-Instructors: Kris Bachtell, vice president of collections and facilities, The Morton Arboretum; Nick Nagele, owner, Whiskey Acres
+Instructor: Kris Bachtell, vice president of collections and facilities, The Morton Arboretum; Nick Nagele, owner, Whiskey Acres

 Age: 21 and older